antirez/disque/README.md

 1. `wait-repl`: the job is waiting to be synchronously replicated.
 2. `active`: the job is active, either it reached the replication factor in the originating node, or it was created because the node received an `REPLJOB` message from another node.
 3. `queued`: the job is active and also is pending into a queue in this node.
-4. `acknowledged`: the job is no longer actived since a client confirmed the reception using the `ACKJOB` command or another Disque node sent a `SETACK` message for the job.
+4. `acked`: the job is no longer active since a client confirmed the reception using the `ACKJOB` command or another Disque node sent a `SETACK` message for the job.

 Generic functions
 ---